gp16/ocv-lite/README.md

 ```

 ### 2.2.2 Syntax
-A script is a list of statements separated by newlines.
+A script is a list of statements separated by terminal character.
 Each statement starts
 with the command name followed by it arguments.
 For example,
 ```
-load "/path/to/image.png" "img1"
-flip "img1" img2"
-resize "img2" "img3" 2.0
-save "img3" "/path/to/result.png"
+[load p"/path/to/image.png" img1 ]
+[flip img1 img2 ]
+[resize img2 img3 2.0 ]
+[save img3 p"/path/to/result.png"]
 ```
-The above script loads the image named "image.png", flips it, doubles its size,
+The above script loads the image named "image.png" change it to MAT, flips it, doubles its size,
-and then saves it as "result.png".
+and then change the MAT to IMAGE and saves it as "result.png".
+The terminals can be:
+1- 'p' for System_Path
+2- 'c' for Command_id
+3- '.' for integers
+4- ' ' for MAT_id
 The arguments that the interpreter can recognize are integers, floats, and
 strings.
 The interpreter is then responsible for casting these arguments
-including strings into types that the engine expects like STR, SYS_PATH, IMG_ID,
+including strings into types that the engine expects like STR, SYS_PATH, MAT_ID,
 CMD_ID, etc,.
 The correct type is decided based on the parameters of the stated
 command in the statement.